Parallel-in-Time/qmat/docs/devdoc/structure.md

     # TODO : returns a np.2darray with shape (self.size, self.size)
 ```

-> ⚠️ The `computeQDelta` method must be able to take `k=None` as argument, and eventually replace it by its default value.
+> ⚠️ The `computeQDelta` method must be able to take `k=None` as argument, and potentially replace it by its default value.

 You can also redefine the constructor of your generator like this :
 ```python